KamRoki/BitPredict/README.md

 # BitPredict

 ## Description
-This repository contains code and resources for predicting Bitcoin prices using machine learning techniques.
+This repository contains code and resources for predicting Bitcoin prices using deep learning techniques.